Finches need room to fly in their cages. The finch owner should make sure that the finch cage

 Three perches of varying widths are the minimum number of perches you need per finch in the cage but don’t over crowd it.
 Giving your bird perches of different sizes, textures and shapes will exercise their feet and keep them healthy and strong.
 All perches should be wide enough that your bird can comfortably and easily maintain his or her balance while perched or walking.

-Diet Finches thrive on a mix of pellet foods and seed mixes.
+work best.
 Finches can be very dependent on seeds but ideally a finch should eat more pellets than seed.
 Spray millet should be available at all times and an egg food should be added to the diet.

 Fresh fruits and vegetables including carrots, lettuce, apples, oranges, and dandelion can be eaten by your bird.
 Citrus fruit should be limited to small amounts.
 Fresh fruits and vegetables should be discarded after a few hours.
 Never offer avocado, chocolate, meat products, milk products or alcohol.
 Three of these are toxic to birds in just small amounts: alcohol, avocado and chocolate.
 Never allow your bird to eat even a small amount of any of these items.
 Everything in moderation is the key to a well-rounded diet, any food item when fed in excessive amounts could be harmful to your bird.